 Unfortunately, deciding whether or not Miracle Gro is organic and should in turn be used in your garden is somewhat of a gray area.
 When you look at all of the products that Miracle Gro produces, you’ll immediately notice that a lot of them ARE full of unhealthy, inorganic chemicals.
 Furthermore, Miracle Gro is owned by Scotts, which is known for being a really big supporter of Monsanto.

-If you’ve kept up to date with recent news, you’ll know that being associated with Monsanto is a huge no-no. Plus, all Miracle Gro products are mass produced, and they are generally composed of cheap, low quality ingredients.
+If you’ve kept up to date with recent news, you’ll know that being associated with Monsanto is a huge no-no among some organic-loving circles.
+Plus, all Miracle-Gro products are mass-produced, and they are generally composed of cheap, low-quality ingredients.
 Finally, to make matters even worse, Scotts has been repeatedly found guilty for mislabeling their products and lying about what’s in them.
+To be fair, they have gotten much better over the years, but that’s due in large part to court cases against them.

 Some Great Alternatives to Miracle-Gro